 We love designing kitchens in period homes especially beautiful cottage kitchens!
 The background to this brief was particularly special as this picture-perfect period cottage was set to host a family wedding reception.
 The kitchen needed to be ready for the wedding, make better use of the space, feel more contemporary but complement the period setting.

-The final design is a beautiful in-frame, painted shaker kitchen, with stylish knurled Crofts & Assinder handles.
-The cabinets are painted in Little Greene Paint Company’s Juniper Ash and we have to say, it is a new favourite colour!
-This blue takes on different hues in different light and just looks fabulous in this period home.
-To maintain a light and spacious feel, we used Kongistone Quartz on the worktops.
-The white quartz contrasts beautifully with the painted finish.
+The final design is a beautiful in-frame, painted shaker kitchen with stylish knurled Crofts & Assinder handles.
+The cabinets are painted in Little Greene Paint Company’s Juniper Ash, and we have to say, it is a new favourite colour!
+This blue takes on different hues in a different light and just looks fabulous in this period home.
+To maintain a light and spacious feel, we used white veined quartz which contrasts beautifully with the painted finish.

 Another element that needed careful consideration was the lighting.
 Our customers were keen to have modern downlights installed but the existing ceiling cavity did not have enough space to do this.
 To combat this, we installed a false ceiling panel in between each beam that could then take the new lighting.
 We were also asked if we could extend the downlights into the snug area but the ceiling was more tricky to work with and we couldn’t use the false ceiling method here.
 So, to ensure our customers got the lighting they wanted, we built bespoke mounts for each light in the snug that would then give enough depth for the light fitting to sit in.
 We are thrilled with the end result, the modern lighting looks fantastic in both areas.